Vehicle routing problem: Metaheuristic

 Due to the difficulty of solving to optimality large-scale instances of vehicle routing problems, a significant research effort has been dedicated to metaheuristics such as Genetic algorithms, Tabu search, Simulated annealing and Adaptive Large Neighborhood Search (ALNS).
 Some of the most recent and efficient metaheuristics for vehicle routing problems reach solutions within 0.5% or 1% of the optimum for problem instances counting hundreds or thousands of delivery points.
 These methods are also more robust in the sense that they can be more easily adapted to deal with a variety of side constraints.
 As such, the application of metaheuristic techniques is often preferred for large-scale applications with complicating constraints and decision sets.

-Classification of Solution Strategies

-Most solutions to the vehicle routing problems can be classified as one of the following approaches: